Gil-ADDA/elderlyease2023/README.md

 | provider | ^6.0.5 | A Flutter package for state management, which manages widget dependencies and updating their state automatically |
 | shared_preferences | ^2.1.0 | A Flutter plugin for reading and writing simple key-value pairs to and from persistent storage|

+## Challanges
+The biggest challenges in this project were building the chatbot and developing its underlying logic, as well as implementing the dark mode feature for the app.

 ## Future work
 ## Contact Details